icpc-iran/image/README.md

-ICPC Regional (Tehran Site) Contest Image Builder
+ICPC Asia Tehran Regional Contest Image Builder
 =====================================================

 The Contest Image Builder contains a set of bash scripts used to build